A Christmas Carol Redux

 It is extremely rare in Classical Music to see the exact same program, with the exact same performers, putting out essentially the exact same recording within a few years of each other.
 I would be hard put to name such an occasion, although when Christmas is involved, perhaps there are more examples.

-Otherwise, we have Christmas carol arrangements from Benedict Sheehan, an adapted Dickens narration, and plenty of choral singing.
-I do believe the Skylark Vocal Ensemble tours this program every year, so they are well lived in this production.
+Otherwise, we have Christmas carol arrangements from Benedict Sheehan, an adapted Dickens narration from Guard, and plenty of choral singing from Skylark.
+I do believe Guard and the Skylark Vocal Ensemble tour around with this program every year, so this is now a well lived-in production.
+For more information on the whole work, check out my earlier blog post in the fuchsia link above.

 I will update with more detail as I spend more time with this recording, but I wanted to post my initial remarks at seeing this recording appear in the past weeks.
-If you haven't heard the Skylark Vocal Ensemble's unique approach to music programming, these are well worth a listen.
+If you haven't heard the Skylark Vocal Ensemble's unique approach to music programming, their recordings are well worth a listen.

 Post a Comment